Registan Square in Samarkand

 Safety for solo female travelers

 Samarkand is extremely safe for solo female travelers.
-I traveled solo, met strangers, took taxis, and walked around in the city and I had no issues or concerns whatsoever.
+I traveled solo, met strangers, took taxis, and walked around the city, and I had no issues or concerns whatsoever.
 People here are very friendly and nice.
 They are always ready to help.
-Even at nights, I did not have any problems.
+Even at night, I did not have any problems.
 However, like any other place in the world, be cautious when you are traveling by yourself and always trust your instinct.

 Closing Notes